babel/website/_posts/2017-01-23-upgrade-guide.md

 }
 ```

-See [TODO: Babylon AST documentation](https://github.com/babel/babylon/blob/master/ast/spec.md) for more information.
+See [Babylon AST spec](https://github.com/babel/babylon/blob/7.0/ast/spec.md) for more information.

 ## babel-core

 > `babel-core/register.js` has been removed

-Relying on `babel-core/register` is deprecated and has been removed in Babel 7.
+The deprecated usage of `babel-core/register` has been removed in Babel 7; instead use the standalone package `babel-register`.

-We need to add `babel-register` as a new dependency:
+Install `babel-register` as a new dependency:

 ```sh
 npm install --save-dev babel-register